Drug and Alcohol Rehab in Surrey

 - Incorporating holistic activities into your routine: addiction recovery is increasingly becoming more about placing emphasis on both medical and holistic treatments.
 A large part of retaining your sobriety after rehab will come down to feeling good physically and medically.
 Your case workers may suggest you take up a hobby, eat nutritional food where possible, and partake in a mindful form of exercise such as yoga.

-What is an Aftercare Programme?
+What is an Aftercare Programme in Surrey?

 Any former patient who has maintained their sobriety post-rehab can attest to the importance of proper aftercare.